nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/authentication-and-user-management/how-to-add-new-fields-to-the-user-profile-or-group-profile.md

 ---
-title: How to add New Fields to The User Profile or Group Profile
+title: How to Add New Fields to the User Profile or Group Profile
 review:
     comment: ''
     date: '2015-12-01'